mathias-mrsn/snowcrash/level06/README.md

 ---

-In this level we have two files:
+In this level, we have two files:

 ```shell
 $ ls -l